jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 Now we can try to play some music or just hit command `beep` to get some noise.
 According to the [FreeBSD wiki: Sound & Audio](https://wiki.freebsd.org/Sound), with FreeBSD 14.0, the following solution also works:

+If everything goes right, we can make this change permanent by adding the next line into */etc/sysctl.conf*

+`hw.snd.default_unit=2`

 ```
 % mixer -a | grep ^pcm
 pcm0:mixer: <Realtek ALC662 rev3 (Analog 2.0+HP/2.0)> on hdaa0 kld snd_hda (play/rec)